-Finanstilsynet's stress test model for credit spread risk is used to calculate loss potential.
+The Financial Supervisory Authority of Norway's stress test model for credit spread risk is used to calculate loss potential.
 The loss potential is calculated for various risk classes based on factors such as rating, with set changes in spreads.
-The calculation takes into account the Group's actual positions measured at market value and remaining duration.
+The calculation takes into account the Group's actual positions measured at market value and residual maturity.
 Total loss potential constitutes the Group's credit spread risk.
-Government bonds issued by AAA- and AA-rated states in the OECD (in their own currency) and holdings in subsidiaries' covered bonds are excluded from risk-weighted assets.